marykdb/maryk/core/documentation/properties/types/embeddedValues.md

 # EmbeddedObject Property
-*NOTE* This type can only be used in Object DataModels which can only be defined in code and cannot be used for queries.

-A property which contains another DataModel as embedded object.
+A property which contains values from selected DataModel.
 See [DataModels](../../datamodel.md) for more details on how to define DataModels.

-- Maryk Yaml Definition: `EmbedObject`
+- Maryk Yaml Definition: `Embed`
-- Kotlin Definition: `EmbeddedObjectDefinition`
+- Kotlin Definition: `EmbeddedValuesDefinition<DM, P>` DM is DataModel and P the properties
-- Kotlin Value: `T` T stands for the DataModel data class
+- Kotlin Value: `Values<DM, P>` DM is DataModel and P the properties

 ## Usage options
 - Value